Written By Ryan Biddulph

 This point is about the toughest to accept for a Westerner like myself.
 Especially an American Westerner.

-In the good old USA we are more direct and honest in our dealings.
-Factor in my New Jersey upbringing – where being honest and truthful are even more common – and I had a tough time understanding how Thai face-saving often involves lying to people to avoid disappointing individuals now, only delaying the inevitable disappointment.
+In the good old USA, we are more direct and honest in our dealings.
+Factor in my New Jersey upbringing – where being honest and truthful is even more common – and I had a tough time understanding how Thai face-saving often involves lying to people to avoid disappointing individuals now, only delaying the inevitable disappointment.

 Just accept it as not either good, or bad, but simply how it is in Thailand.